Bosch mulls more deals following BSH acquisition

-FRANKFURT, Sept 22 Robert Bosch is on the lookout for additional acquisitions following the purchase of the remaining 50 percent stake in household appliances joint venture Bosch und Siemens Hausgeräte GmbH (BSH) for 3 billion euros ($3.85 billion).
+FRANKFURT Robert Bosch ROBG.UL is on the lookout for additional acquisitions following the purchase of the remaining 50 percent stake in household appliances joint venture Bosch und Siemens Hausgeräte GmbH (BSH) for 3 billion euros (2.35 billion pounds).

 "We will continue to realise growth opportunities," Bosch chief executive Volkmar Denner told journalists on a call to discuss the acquisition on Monday.